Lelani82/Lelani82.github.io/README.md

 ### Usability Considerations for My Website

-● Colour Considerations: - used webaim contrast checker
+● Colour Considerations:

+I avoided reds and greens and also used http://www.checkmycolours.com to check my colour contrasts online.

-● Simple language Considerations: - used Hemingway Editor
+● Simple Language Considerations:

+I used the Hemingway Editor (http://www.hemingwayapp.com) to keep my sentences short and used easy to understand language.

-● Bigger Font, easier to read Considerations:
+● Larger Font Considerations:

+I choose to use larger font sizes as I find it easier to read, especially on smaller mobile screens.

-● Mobile - Bigger Font, buttons & icons.
-Easy navigation - less is more Considerations:
+● Mobile Navigation Considerations:

-● One topice per page to help search engine optimusation Considerations:
+I choose to use bigger buttons and icons for easier navigation on small mobile screens.

+● Search Engine Optimisation Considerations:

+I kept to one topic per page which helps with Search Engine Optimisation.
+I also felt that it helps keep the content uncluttered.

-● Quick load time Considerations: compressed images - used chromes Lighthouse auditing tool
+● Quick Load Time Considerations:

+I compressed my image to speed up loading time.

-● Multi browser & devices(screens) Considerations:
+● Multi Browser & Device onsiderations:

+I tested my site on a variety of browsers and devices.

-● Screen readers Considerations: - used alt on images. used otranscribe/ windows narrator/ mac voiceover
+● Screen Readers Considerations:

+I used the alt attribute on my image to help with screen readers.
+I also added title attributes on all of my icon and navigation links.
+I tested my site with Natural Reader Text To Speech Chrome extension.
 _____________

 ## Site Testing

 ### Multi Screen and Browser Compatibility Testing: